lifeparticle/Ruby-Cheatsheet/README.md

 which -a ruby
 ```

-Get information about currenlty using Ruby
+Get information about currently used Ruby
 ```
 ruby -v
 gem env